2016 Serbian local elections: Zrenjanin

 Results of the election for the City Assembly of Zrenjanin:

 Incumbent mayor Čedomir Janjić of the Progressive Party was confirmed in office after the election, with the support of the Socialists and the Alliance of Vojvodina Hungarians.

 Nova Crnja

 Results of the election for the Municipal Assembly of Nova Crnja:

 Incumbent mayor Pera Milankov joined the Progressive Party after the election and was confirmed for another term as mayor.
 In 2018, he was convicted of giving and accepting bribes and given a prison sentence of one year and ten months; as the sentence was not final pending an appeal, he continued to serve as mayor.
 He was dismissed in June 2019 and replaced by fellow Progressive Party member Vladimir Brakus.

+Attila Juhász was elected from the lead position on the VMSZ list.
+He resigned his seat on 18 August 2016.

 Novi Bečej

 Results of the election for the Municipal Assembly of Novi Bečej:

 Saša Maksimović of the Progressive Party was chosen as mayor after the election, with support from the Alliance of Vojvodina Hungarians and members of Milovoj Vrebalov's group.

+Ivica Milankov was elected from the lead position on the Radical Party's list.